Study finds Google system could improve breast cancer detection

 The study has some limitations.
 Most of the tests were done using the same type of imaging equipment, and the U.S. group contained a lot of patients with confirmed breast cancers.

+“AI software is only helpful if it actually moves the dial for the radiologist,” she said.

-More studies will be needed to show that when used by radiologists, the tool improves patient care, and it will require regulatory approval, which could take several years.
+Etemadi agreed that those studies are needed, as is regulatory approval, a process that could take several years.

-Reporting by Julie Steenhuysen; Editing by Alexander Smith
+Reporting by Julie Steenhuysen in Chicago; Editing by Alexander Smith and Matthew Lewis